 Fly fishing myths are steeped in tradition and secrecy stirred together in a small pot of self-righteousness.
 Between the superstitions and misinformation, lies the bare essence of the sport that has befuddled so many anglers since Izaac picked up his first angle.
 Casting through the shadows(so to speak) to dispel some of the myths that have been fostered and propagated through the years by fishermen, the media, and the industry is Quixotic.
-Here is my shot at conquering the windmill built on half-truths and outright lies about chasing fish with a fly.
+Here is my shot at conquering the windmill built on half-truths and outright lies about chasing fish with a fly and a fly rod.

 Top Fallacies Of Fly Fishing

 There Is No Such Thing As ‘Shadow Casting’

 ARGGGGGGHHHH!
 This wouldn’t even be on the list, let alone top it if it weren’t for that damned movie!
 Granted, the movie rendition of the Maclean classic is one of the best celluloid tales of fly fishing ever made.
 However; the whole scene of Brad Pitt emulating a stonefly hatch by whipping his fly over the water has to go!

 I have been asked by a multitude of anglers, usually neophyte ones, from Alaska to Chile if I would teach them to shadow cast.
 Excruciating expressions of sadness and confusion ripple across the questioning fisherperson’s face when I tell them that this imaginary element of fly fishing is a figment of Hollywood’s imagination.
 I had one woman actually quit a beginning casting lesson when I told her that we wouldn’t be learning to shadow cast.
 From that moment on, I have told people who ask, that the shadow cast in the modern fly fishing vernacular is called a “False Cast.”